Foundation / Corporation

 Grants of up to $50,000 to USA nonprofit organizations, government agencies, tribes, and educational institutions to build community capacity to protect natural resources.
 Funding is intended to support a range of local partnerships working to enhance water quality, watersheds, and the species and habitats they support.
 This program expects that applicants will represent a mixture of urban and rural communities.
 Grants for this program are available nationwide, but additional funding is available for the geographic priorities listed in the Funding Availability section of the RFP.

 There is one application submitted to NFWF for all sources of funding.
 Funders include:

 For additional information about program priorities, see: https://www.nfwf.org/sites/default/files/2020-11/five-star-2021-rfp.pdf#page=2

 For more detailed information about available funding and requirements, see: https://www.nfwf.org/sites/default/files/2020-11/five-star-2021-rfp.pdf#page=6

 40 - 50 grants are awarded per year.

-Grants should span 12 to 18 months in length with a start date in late summer/early fall.
-Applications requesting more than $30,000 should propose projects longer than twelve months.
+Grants should span 12 to 18 months with a start date in late summer/early fall 2021.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.